Region: Kotayk Province

 Private tour to Garni

-Are you interested in travelling individually to Garni or to any other place in Armenia?
-Tell us about your ideas and immediately get an offer without obligation from us.
+Are you interested in a tailor-made tour to Garni?
+Tell us about your ideas and get an individual, customized offer without obligation.

 How to get to Garni

-Garni is located about 30 km east of Yerevan and can be reached by car from the city centre in 45 to 50 minutes.
+Garni is located about 30 km east of Yerevan and can be reached by car from the city center in 45 to 50 minutes.

-From Yerevan you can get to Garni by Marschrutka for 250 AMD.
-The minibuses are waiting in the car park next to the Mercedes Benz showroom on Gai Avenue and leave for Garni every 30 minutes.
+From Yerevan, you can get to Garni by Marschrutka for 250 AMD.
+The minibusses are waiting in the car park next to the Mercedes Benz showroom on Gai Avenue and leave for Garni every 30 minutes.